[PREV - ACT_ONE] [TOP]

 A transition then happens where things

-go a little dada, things become a bit Some of the former
+go a little dada, things become a bit Some of the residents

-less serious, and the underground gets residents then bail
+less serious, and the underground gets then leave the Village

-transformed into a tourist attraction on the Village for
+transformed into a tourist attraction for Paris, becoming

 everything, everywhere gets hyper